jt2002/TD-Query/README.md

 ### Description

-The query.exe is a Windows command line tool that issues a query on Treasure Data and queries a database and a table to retrieve the records based on other optional set of arguments.
+The query.exe is a Windows command line tool that issues a query on Treasure Data to retrieve the records based on other optional set of arguments.

 The tool uses the Treasure Data's Python Client Library.
 It requires the user to specify database name and table name along with optional arguments, for example list of columns, timestamp, etc.